We Day Waterloo 2014

 Fun and Entertainment

 The day consisted of not only amazing speakers but, amazing performers.
 Gabriella was excited to meet Neverest and got the opportunity after they had come off stage after an electric performance.

 We watched Alyssa Reid and Kardinal Offishall take the stage too.
 I think that the artists that take time out of their busy schedules to entertain and empower our youth are performing an amazing feat.

 One of the most striking stories we heard on We Day was the story of Amanda Lindhout.
 She explained that she had spent months in captivity but, she told herself she would survive.

-Instead of being angry, instead of being hateful, she chose to make a change and has raised millions of dollars towards her cause.
+Instead of being angry, instead of being hateful, she chose to make a change and raised millions of dollars for her cause.

 Mark and Craig Kielburger came out and gave the crowd one final push and call to action.
 For our youth to change the world locally and globally and to get involved.